Euclidean mirrors: enhanced vacuum decay from reflected instantons: Reflections

-where $x_4^\mathrm{c}$ is the closing point at the intersection between the first and second quarter (at $x_3 = 0$).
-This is allowed, since the derivatives $F^\prime,G^\prime$ are even functions (note that the electric background is assumed to be described by even functions).
-Therefore, the expected instanton path resulting from the stationary equations \eqref{eq:x3dot-x4dot} will own the following symmetry
+where $x_4^\mathrm{c}$ is the closing point at the intersection between the first and second quarter (at $x_3 = 0$), since the derivatives $F^\prime,G^\prime$ are even functions.
+So, we proceed with the expression for the external part of the stationary worldline action,